Back to Blog

 How Human Add AI pricing works

-Human Add AI runs three flat monthly plans with no setup fees and no annual contracts.
-The Starter plan at $497 per month covers up to 250 answered calls, single-location service, and the core conversation engine that books appointments and qualifies leads.
-Most single-truck operators, solo practitioners, and one-shop businesses fit comfortably inside Starter for the first six to twelve months.
+Human Add AI runs three flat monthly plans with no annual contracts.
+The Starter plan at $497 per month covers up to 200 answered calls, single-location service, and the core conversation engine that books appointments and qualifies leads.
+It comes with a 7-day free trial, a $10 activation fee credited to your first month, and a 30-day money-back guarantee.
+Most single-truck operators, solo practitioners, and one-shop businesses fit inside Starter.

-Every plan includes the same conversation quality, the same booking and CRM functionality, and the same 24/7 uptime.
-The differences are call volume, location count, and outbound capability.
-No plan has hidden seat fees, per-minute inbound charges, or transcript fees.
-The first call you take pays for itself in most service businesses, and the platform breaks even for the average operator inside the first three weeks.
+Every plan includes the same conversation quality, the same booking functionality, and the same 24/7 availability.
+The differences are call volume, location count, and integration depth.
+No plan has seat fees, per-minute inbound charges, or transcript fees.
+Whether it pays for itself is arithmetic you should run before you buy: calls missed per week, times your close rate on the calls you do answer, times your average job value, against the monthly plan price.
+If it only works at an optimistic recovery rate, wait.

 What the operator actually does to launch